aim-rsf/browseMetadata/README.md

-This `R` package was created to help a researcher browse the health datasets in the [SAIL databank](https://saildatabank.com).
-It is intended to be useful in the earlier stages of a project, where datasets are being scoped out.
-When a research team has not yet got access to the data they can still browse the metadata, and start to address such questions as:
+This `R` package was created to help a researcher browse the health datasets in [SAIL databank](https://saildatabank.com).
+It has scope to be applied to other health datasets.
+It is intended to be useful in the earlier stages of a project.
+When a research team has not yet got access to the data they can still browse the metadata, and address such questions as:

 :question: what datasets are available?